algolia/autocomplete/packages/website/docs/using-query-suggestions-plugin.md

 Learn how to include suggested searches using the Query Suggestions plugin.

-The most common autocomplete UX is one that displays a list of possible queries, or "query suggestions," that your users can select from as they type.
-This pattern exists on popular sites such as Google and Amazon, so users expect it from a search experience. **Query Suggestions help users find queries that are guaranteed to return results.** They help users type less, which is especially impactful on mobile.
+The most common autocomplete UX is one that displays a list of possible queries, or "query suggestions," that your users can select from as they type.  **Query Suggestions help users find queries that are guaranteed to return results.** They help users type less, and find what they are looking for faster.

 The term “query suggestions” refers to the textual suggestions themselves.
-The terms “autocomplete” or “dropdown” refer to the UI that your users use to interact with suggestions.

 Query Suggestions are different from search results.
 Query Suggestions are only suggestions of better queries.
 When typing “smartphone”, a user may receive a suggestion to pick a more precise query, such as “smartphone apple” or “smartphone iphone xs”, which would retrieve more specific results.

 [Algolia](https://www.algolia.com/) provides a [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/) feature that generates suggestions [based on your what your users are searching for and the results within your dataset](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/#how-query-suggestions-works).